Dornier Do 17: Dornier Do 17Z: The main variant

 At first, a batch of Z-0s were built with the Fafnir for testing, the DB 600 again proving to be too hard to obtain.
 These were quickly replaced with the Z-1 model, which added another gun for the bombardier, but the additional weight of the nose and guns meant the bomb load was reduced to 500 kg.
 The Luftwaffe, not being satisfied with the test outcome of the Z series, immediately ordered performance and design studies to increase the overall performance of the bomber.
 These resulted in very optimistic speeds and altitudes for all future Z variants, especially for the Z-5 aircraft.
 Planned performance altitudes of up to 7,620 m at a maximum speed of 418 km/h with an aircraft weight of 8,100 kg were planned.
 Unfortunately, production aircraft never reached these optimistic performances during the service career of the Do 17Z.
 At 7,740 kg, the heavy Do 17Z-1 used two Bramo 323 A-1 engines with self-sealing fuel cells in the fuselage and wings.
 The crew of four consumed approximately 20 bottles of oxygen during long flights above 3700 m.
 The Do 17Z-1 had a speed of 352 km/h at 1,100 m.
 However, the performance of the Bramo 323s did not permit the Do 17 to reach 416 km/h at 3,900 m and level flight when fully loaded.
 Range of the Z-1 at ground level was 635 nmi while at 4,700 m this increased to 850 nmi.
 This gave an average range of 400 nmi.
 The introduction of the Bramo 323P increased subsequent performance in the following sub variants.

-This was addressed in the major production model, the Do 17 Z-2.
+This was addressed in the major production model, the Do 17Z-2.
 The Z-2 mounted the new 323P-1 version of the Fafnir with 746 kW, which was specifically tuned to the performance needs of the Do 17 by decreasing supercharger power at lower altitudes and thus improving low-level performance.
 The increase in takeoff power allowed the bomb load to be increased from 500 to 1,000 kg.
 However the combat range with a full 1,000 kg bomb load was a very short 330 km.
 The armament was further upgraded by adding another pair of guns firing out of the sides of the upper part of the pod, but as the three guns were all fired by a single gunner, only one of them could be fired at a time.
-From May 1940, 422 Do 17 Z-2s flew with Kampfgeschwader 2, Kampfgeschwader 3, Kampfgeschwader 76 and Kampfgeschwader 77.
+From May 1940, 422 Do 17Z-2s flew with Kampfgeschwader 2 Holzhammer (Wooden mallet), Kampfgeschwader 3 Blitz (Lightning), Kampfgeschwader 76 and Kampfgeschwader 77".
 The upgrades of the Z-2 had its overall weight increased from 17,600 to 17,920 lb.
 After heavy losses of Do 17s during the Battle of Britain it was decided to replace the MG FF cannon with the more powerful MG 151/15.
 Losses had mounted in spite of an increase of up to eight machine guns in some Dorniers.